 If you love no-bake recipes, be sure to check out my cookbook, No-Bake Treats!

 This Oreo Frosting is incredibly silk, light and fluffy and tastes just like the filling of an Oreo cookie!
-It’s perfect for cakes chocolate cupcakes or vanilla cupcakes too!
+It’s perfect recipe for frosting for cakes and cupcakes.
+Pair this with chocolate or vanilla cupcakes too!

 - 3 sticks (1 ½ cups) Unsalted butter

 - 6 cups powdered sugar

 - Cut the butter into pieces.
 Using the paddle attachment, whip the butter at medium high speed for 3-4 minutes, scraping down the bowl occasionally.
 Beat the butter until it looks lighter in color.

 - Slowly add the powdered sugar, 2 cups at a time, adding the heavy whipping cream intermittently, mixing on low speed until it’s incorporated into the butter.
 Then increase the speed to high and beat for 30-60 seconds.
 Repeat until all your powdered sugar has been added.

 - In a food processor, grind the Oreos into a fine crumb.
 Add the crushed Oreos to the frosting along with the vanilla extract.
 Slowly beat the crumbs into the frosting then beat at a high speed for 60 seconds.

 - In a large piping bag fitted with a large closed star tip, pipe the frosting onto the cupcakes and place an Oreo in the side.
 Store in an air tight container.

 - If you don’t have heavy whipping cream, you can substitute milk